08.09.07

 damn thats a lot of typing :O

-18. FlyingDove said,
+18. FlyingDove says:

 Rarely do I come across manga that really causes one to think deeply.
 I’m terrible at conveying my own thoughts and feelings to the public, but I’ll give it a shot.
 Here goes…